-Our prestigious Director's Scholarship is reserved for an outstanding student who can demonstrate exemplary prior academic achievements and commitment to their future studies and degree.
+For students joining us in 2022/23, we have two (2) Director's Scholarships, reserved for outstanding students who can demonstrate exemplary prior academic achievements and commitment to their future studies and degree.

-How many scholarships are there: A maximum of one (1) Director's Scholarship is available this year
+How many scholarships are there: A maximum of two (2) Director's Scholarship are available this year

 How much is it worth: £5,000 from your Warwick IFP Tuition Fee